oskarvid/wdl_germline_pipeline/README.md

 2. sh start-cromwell-server.sh
 3. sh start-pipeline.sh

 If you simply run the start-mysql-server.sh script it will download the required mysql:5.7 docker image automatically.
-You might want to edit the username and password, the default is set to cromwell_db for both.
+You might want to edit the username and password, the default is set to "cromwell" for both.

 The second step is setting up the start-cromwell-server.sh script.
 As long as you run the pipeline from the "wdl_pipeline" directory you only need to edit the REFERENCE, which is the directory where your reference files are located.
 You also need to run "sudo docker ps -a" and copy the container ID of the MySQL docker container, e.g "3da13d9f19b0", then run "docker inspect 3da13d9f19b0 | grep IPA" and copy the IP address and paste it in the application.conf file that is located at cromwell-mysql/cromwell/config/.
 Towards the bottom of the file there is an IP address the points to the MySQL database, replace it with your copied IP address.
 Before you can run the start-cromwell.sh script, you need to run the dl-cromwell.sh script to download cromwell.
 It will automatically get downloaded to the tools directory, and now you can finally run "sh start-scripts/start-cromwell-server.sh".